zain661/webhook-pipeline/README.md

 # Webhook Pipeline

-A webhook-driven task processing pipeline inspired by Zapier — built for **Humanitarian Aid Intelligence**.
+A webhook-driven task processing pipeline inspired by Zapier, built for **Humanitarian Aid Intelligence**.
 Field teams from different NGOs send reports in different formats; this system normalizes, classifies, and routes them to the right coordination teams automatically.

 ---

 ## The Problem This Solves

 NGOs operating in conflict zones use different field systems with different data formats.
-A report from UNRWA uses `area`, while Red Crescent uses `zone`, while a local NGO uses `region`.
-Coordinators are overwhelmed by noise — critical alerts get lost in routine updates.
+A report from UNRWA uses `area`, while the Red Crescent uses `zone`, and a local NGO uses `region`.
+Coordinators are overwhelmed by noise, and critical alerts get lost in routine updates.
 This pipeline:

 - **Normalizes** inconsistent field names into a standard format
 - **Classifies** reports by severity and drops low-priority noise